Emergence of Chimeras States in One-dimensional Ising model with Long-Range Diffusion: Models and Methods

 In our study, we consider the case of diffusion dynamics on a one-dimensional lattice of $N$ Ising spins.
 The state of the system is represented by $\boldsymbol{\sigma}=\{\sigma_1,\sigma_2, ... , \sigma_N\}$, where $\sigma_i=\{-1,1 \}.$ We consider also periodic boundary conditions $\sigma_{N+1}=\sigma_1$ (see Fig. \ref{fig:circlekawa}).
 With such a spin ring in contact with a thermal bath at temperature $T$, we assume that spins relax to equilibrium, conserving the total magnetization through spin exchange or Kawasaki dynamics \cite{Kawasaki1966} with an effective Hamiltonian $\mathcal{H}(\boldsymbol{\sigma})$:

-where $J_{ij}=J\times[0<|i-j|\leq R]$ (with $[P]$ indicating the Iverson bracket) indicates constant ferromagnetic coupling ($J>0$) within the diffusion range $R$.
-Note that $J$ is given in units of $k_BT.$ An illustration of the system is depicted in Fig. \ref{fig:circlekawa}.
+where $J_{ij}=J\times[0<|i-j|\leq R]$ (with $[P]$ indicating the Iverson bracket) indicates constant ferromagnetic interaction strength among spins ($J>0$) within the diffusion range $R$. {Note that ferromagnetic interaction strength $J$ among spins} is given in units of $k_{B}T.$ An illustration of the system is depicted in Fig. \ref{fig:circlekawa}.